mrWh1te/Botmation/README.md

 For complete examples, see the included [here](/src/examples/).

-For the latest actions, including experimental, check out the [playground bot](/src/playground_bot.ts)
+For the latest actions, including experimental under development, check out the [playground bot](/src/playground_bot.ts).

 ## Getting Started